 The attached map image shows a closer view of the final part of the route to the school.
-I have highlighted around 'Violet Avenue' this will require a parking suspension to be put in place on one side of the road to allow the vehicles to pass through.
+Highlighted 'Violet Avenue' this will require a parking suspension to be put in place on one side of the road to allow the vehicles to pass through.

 Violet Avenue.
-(PARKING SUSPENSION REQUIRED)
+(PARKING SUSPENSION REQUIRED fully along one side of the road)

 Assigned To Meadow High School The attached image shows a view down 'Violet Avenue'.
 Immediately after turning onto the road there is a pinch point with the central island in the road.
-There is 3.5m from kerb to island but there isn't any street furniture on the kerbside.
-This will be tight and vehicles must take care when passing this, especially with gable end modules with them being around 3.4m wide.
-There is parking spaces on both sides of the road as shown in the attached image.
+There is 3.5m from kerb to island but no street furniture on the kerbside.
+This will be tight and vehicles must take care when passing, especially with gable end modules with them being around 3.4m wide.
+There are parking spaces on both sides of the road as shown in the attached image.
 At least one side of the road must have a parking suspension in place or the loaded vehicles will not be able to pass between the parked cars.
 The left hand side of the road (if turning onto road from Apple Tree Avenue) would be the preferred side for the parking suspension as this is the side which is widest past the traffic island mentioned above.
+The applicant/developer is to pay full cost of the Traffic Order making.